imperador/chromefy/README.md

 #### Generating the img

 Log into a Linux or Chromium OS computer.
 Considering that *chromium.img*, *recovery.bin* and *caroline.bin* are, respectively, the downloaded Chromium, the recovery image and the caroline image.
-Put them together at the same folder together with *chromefy.sh*.
+Put them together at the same folder together with [chromefy.sh](https://github.com/imperador/chromefy/releases/download/v1.1/chromefy.sh).
 If the files are in Downloads folder, you need to replace '{path}' with 'home/chronos/user/Downloads' in this guide, if it is at another folder, replace it with the other folder location.
 Use the path accordingly with your file location.
 If you don't know how to discover the path, internet is your friend, you can learn how to discover it.
 > Note: Your original chromium.img file will be replaced, so backup it if you want

 If you are using Chromium you will need to press "CTRL + ALT + T", type "shell" and press Enter.
 If you are using Linux, just open the Terminal.
 Now, in both systems, just type these commands: